-All foreign sales corporations (FSCs), including those that are alien corporations (formed outside the United States), may be permitted or required to file a combined return with their corporate parent shareholder.
-For a special rule regarding computation of entire net income of an FSC, see Regulations section 3-2.2(d).
+All FSCs, including those that are alien corporations (formed outside the United States), may be permitted or required to file a combined return with their corporate parent shareholder.
+For a special rule regarding computation of entire net income (ENI) of a FSC, see Regulations section 3-2.2(d).